Your Holiday Electrical Safety Guide

 Don't use frayed, cracked, or otherwise obviously damaged cords

 That includes lighting strings, extension cords, and anything else.
-Replace it or have it repaired by a skilled electrician, because it's just not worth it.
+Buy replacements or have them repaired by a skilled electrician, because they are a safety hazard.

 Don't overload your cords